The Monbiot Effect Series

 None of this is to suggest that we must become coldly calculating robots.
 While human life, resulting from a series of evolutionary accidents, is arguably meaningless, individual human lives are not.
 Those accidents have bequeathed an extraordinary degree of consciousness, which in turn has granted us an enhanced capacity for both sympathy and suffering.
 Using the one to relieve the other invests our lives with a purpose which surely requires no celestial justification.
 Nor do we need God to tell us to protect other species and beautiful landscapes: we can do so simply because we love them.
 [2]

+So human life is an evolutionary accident and meaningless but individual lives are not?
+Seriously?
+His answer to the problem is consciousness.
+Because we have a mind/consciousness we can create a life with meaning.
+It's a huge philosophical claim.
 Some philosophers would see it as a cop out.
 Others would probably agree because they believe that the brain creates the mind (consciousness).
 I don't agree.
 I believe that the mind/consciousness (non-physical) creates the brain, as well as physical reality.

+But in another sense, there is no separation of the mind/consciousness with physical reality.
+The latter can't exist without the former.
+Monbiot's claim deserves a good amount of text on the matter, which I'll do so in a future article or book.
 But one question that's worth asking is whether he believes that the mind/consciousness is an evolutionary accident.
 In an email request for comment I ask Monbiot:

 6. Do you believe that the mind/consciousness is an evolutionary accident?

+He doesn't respond.
 Moving on.

 Darwinian Evolution